 - a.
 It is required that you take each of the Exams in this course. - b.
 When you take an Exam, the grade will be recorded and CANNOT be dropped. - c.
 If you miss an Exam, a zero will be recorded. - d.
-If you miss an Exam and have an excused absence, your score on the Comprehensive Final Exam will replace the previously recorded zero for the missed exam.
-This substitution can occur for only one missed exam. - e.
 The Exam dates are listed on the attached Class Schedule.
 Please be advised that the dates are subject to change.
-Any change will be announced in class. - f.
+Any change will be announced in class. - e.
 Should you have to miss an exam, it is your responsibility to notify me BEFORE the exam takes place if possible.
-For an absence to be considered excused, it must be the result of unavoidable, serious circumstances (generally related to your illness, a death in the family, or accident) and must be supported by documentation. - g.
+For an absence to be considered excused, it must be the result of unavoidable, serious circumstances (generally related to your illness, a death in the family, or accident) and must be supported by documentation. - f.
 Excused absences due to attendance at sanctioned university activities qualify for a makeup exam PROVIDED you have apprised me in advance of the exam that will be missed.